McKayJT/archmailbox/README.md

 * Script to backup and restore configuration
 * dovecot, rspamd, pyrelay-rspamd, and OpenSMTPD configuration files
 * Automated build and install of required packages
+* acme.sh configuration and installation
+* Installation of initial configuration
+* PKGBUILDs for all the projects needed for the server

 ## Semi-working items

-* PKGBUILDs for all the projects needed for the server
 * Installation of initial configuration

 ## Non-working items

-* acme.sh configuration and installation
 * Backup and restore of email
+  * Maybe this gets skipped?
+Too complex for a one-size-fits-all approach.

 # Software Used